 The use of drones as a new way to gather information and decrease the costs of long term disability insurance claim investigations is on the rise.

 Why Do Insurance Companies Use Drones to Spy?

 Insurance companies have the duty of investigating disability insurance claims.
 Most insurance claims are legitimate claims filed by truly disabled individuals.
 But the disability insurance company doesn’t want to pay out any more than they have to in claims.
 That is why they enlist the help of private investigators to gather photos and videos of claimants without their knowledge to use against them.
-Since 2015, more and more insurers and investigators are using drones to conduct investigations for insurers.
+Since 2015, more and more insurers and investigators have been using drones to conduct investigations for insurers.

 So, to answer the question,

 Is Surveillance by the Insurer Legal?

 Yes, surveillance by the insurer is legal.
-It is increasingly common for an insurance company to investigate disability insurance claims, especially if they have high expected payouts.
-There are several types of surveillance, including background checks, video surveillance, and social media surveillance.
+It is increasingly common for insurance companies to investigate disability insurance claims, especially if they have high expected payouts.
+Several types of surveillance exist, including background checks, video surveillance, and social media surveillance.
 This is why it is important never to try to overdo it during daily activities, no matter how hard that may be.
-You never know when your insurer or their private investigators will be monitoring you.
-They can film you outside of your home and even follow you to the grocery store or gas station, then use the data to justify denying your claim.
+You never know when your insurer or private investigators will monitor you.
+They can film you outside your home and even follow you to the grocery store or gas station, then use the data to justify denying your claim.

 The Rise of Drone Usage

-For years, insurance companies were using basic surveillance techniques like the classic man in the van, taking pictures outside of your home, and talking to your neighbors.
+For years, insurance companies used basic surveillance techniques like the classic man in the van, taking pictures outside your home, and talking to your neighbors.
 Social media surveillance, where the insurance company reviews your various social media profiles, is also common.
 But since 2015, insurance companies have been requesting Federal Aviation Administration (FAA) approval to allow them to use UAVs (Unmanned Aerial Vehicles) to conduct surveillance on claimants.